donatellosantoro/Llunatic/README.md

 Additional material about the project can be found at the following address: http://www.db.unibas.it/projects/llunatic/

+The code is distributed according to the terms of the GPLv3 license (see file LICENSE.txt)

 ===
 ### How to import project in NetBeans ####
 1. In NetBeans, File -> Open projects... and select the project folder